 As debris can clog a water line or needle, debris can also get into valves and tubes and block things open, leading to a continuous stream of water.

-If this is caused by scale, you may need to manually clear the debris and then descale the machine.
+If this is caused by scale, you may need to manually clear the debris and then descale your Keurig coffee machine.

 Unplug the unit and let it cool down.
 If you’re desperate for a cup of coffee, getting burned probably won’t help your problem-solving skills.

 Once it’s cool, remove and clean the water reservoir.
 Discard the pod if it is still in the machine and remove the needle mechanism.
 Clean this with the needle tool that came with your pot, a paperclip, or a fine brush.

 Dump out all the liquid, remove the filters and descale the machine.
 See notes above on cleaning your Keurig.

 This leaking could be caused by debris in the needle or by using the wrong-sized pod on the top of the machine.

 While there are plenty of instructions provided on how to work around Keurig pod size restrictions, it’s important to follow the manufacturer-recommended guidelines to make sure that you don’t wind up damaging your coffeemaker.

 Another reason your Keurig may be leaking is that it’s simply been over-filled.
 It’s particularly easy to do this on the K15/Mini.